 After these general mathematical investigations, the second part of this article is devoted to applications.
-First a convolution-based algebraic semantics for Halpern-Shoham and Venema style temporal logics~\cite{HS91,Venema91} with unary and binary modalities is presented, but generalised to incidence algebras of segments over abstract time domains given by arbitrary posets (\refsec{sec:halpern-shoham-venema}).
+First, a convolution-based algebraic semantics for Halpern-Shoham and Venema style temporal logics~\cite{HS91,Venema91} with unary and binary modalities is presented, but generalised to incidence algebras of segments over abstract time domains given by arbitrary posets (\refsec{sec:halpern-shoham-venema}).
 Within this framework, different kinds of segments, with or without point segments and with different kinds of bounds or compositions, can be included in a uniform and modular way by setting up different kinds of partial semigroups or monoids.
-From that basis, a substantial part of the interval temporal logic ITL~\cite{Mos2012-LMCS} can be obtained, using a semigroup construction for stream functions to abstract from the dynamics of state spaces or program stores (\refsec{sec:interval-logics}), and by instantiating to a time domain of natural numbers.
-This semantics extends seamlessly to the duration calculus~\cite{ZH04} (\refsec{sec:dc}) and one of its variants, the mean value calculus~\cite{PandyaR98} (\refsec{sec:mean-value-calculus}), by instantiating to a time domain of real numbers.
-For the last two logics we provide examples that illustrate the relevance of convolution in quantitative modelling, by showing that the algebras of durations and mean values over intervals form quantales, too.
+From that basis, a substantial part of the interval temporal logic ITL~\cite{Mos2012-LMCS} can be obtained, using a semigroup construction for stream functions that abstract from the dynamics of state spaces or program stores (\refsec{sec:interval-logics}), and by instantiating to a time domain of natural numbers.
+This semantics extends seamlessly to the duration calculus~\cite{ZH04} (\refsec{sec:dc}) and one of its variants, the mean-value calculus~\cite{PandyaR98} (\refsec{sec:mean-value-calculus}), by instantiating to a real-time domain.
+For these last two logics, we provide examples that illustrate the relevance of convolution in quantitative modelling, by showing that the algebras of durations and mean values over intervals form quantales, too.